petya1/pokemon-nft/README.md

    - Mint Pokémon NFTs (costs 0.01 ETH)
    - View your collection under "My Collection"
    - List Pokémon for sale at a price you set
    - Browse and purchase others' Pokémon in the "Marketplace"
+   - List Pokémon for auction
+   - To place a bid in the auction
+   - Pause contract and withdraw collected fees as an admin

 ## Troubleshooting